Last updated on December 22, 2024

 Rock ‘n’ Roller Coaster Starring Aerosmith

 This indoor roller coaster features a high-speed launch and inversions, all set to the music of Aerosmith.
 The ride takes guests on a wild car ride through the streets of Los Angeles to get to a concert.
-This was closed for refurbishment while we were there, but it’s definitely not one for nervous riders or toddlers.
+It’s definitely not one for nervous riders or toddlers.

 Star Tours – The Adventures Continue